-Texas' Open Carry Sword Law is in Effect as of September 1st
+Texas' Open Carry Sword Law Has Now Been in Effect For One Year

-Texas’ Open Carry Sword Law is in Effect as of September 1st
+Texas’ Open Carry Sword Law Has Now Been in Effect For One Year

-A law that allows Texans to carry blades exceeding 5 and a half inches went into effect at the start of September.
+A law that allows Texans to carry blades exceeding 5 and a half inches has been in effect for one year now.
+Have you seen anyone walking around with a sword or spear yet?

 HB 1935, introduced by Texas House Rep. John Frullo, R-Lubbock, underwent scrutiny after a man with a hunting knife killed one and injured three others at the University of Texas.
-As part of a compromise, blades that were once considered illegal were changed to "location restricted".
+As part of a compromise, blades that were once considered illegal were changed to "location restricted," as of September 1, 2017.
 According to GoSanAngelo.com, such restricted locations include...

 - Bars and restaurants that derive 51 percent or more of their income from the sale or service of alcoholic beverages for on-premise consumption,